Tele 5 (Poland)

 Tele5 is a Polish free-to-air television channel owned by Polcast Television.
 It was launched on 19 April 2002, replacing Super 1.
-Originally it broadcast only European shows (i.e., its own productions, those of the BBC), but later also started showing Canadian series.
+Originally broadcasting European shows (i.e., its own productions, those of the BBC), it later started showing Canadian series.

 History

-Tele 5 made its debut on the market on 19 April 2002, replacing Super 1.
-The channel broadcast entertainment programmes, a significant part of which were films and series.
-In addition, the station broadcast documentaries, often devoted to controversial topics, as well as programmes for lovers of extreme sports.
-In addition to the production of European and American cinema, the station presented its own journalistic, cultural, entertainment and culinary programmes.
-In October 2009, Tele 5 launched a free live broadcast of its programme on the internet.
+Tele 5 launched on 19 April 2002, replacing Super 1.
+The channel broadcast entertainment programmes, mostly films and series.
+In addition, the channel broadcast documentaries, often devoted to controversial topics, as well as programmes for lovers of extreme sports.
+In addition to European and American films, the station presented its own journalistic, cultural, entertainment and cooking programmes.
+In October 2009, Tele 5 launched a free livestream of the channel.
 From September to November 2012, the car races of the German DTM series and the Italian Superstars series were broadcast.
 In 5 November 2012, Tele 5 launched its own high-definition feed.
 On 30 June 2016, the station was placed in the multiplex of local TVT, and on 17 July 2016 it also appeared in the multiplex of TVL.